 The client can do this by using the range parameters on a GET line.
-The range parameters are separated from the requested resource name by a ; (semi colon) character.
+The range parameters are separated from the requested resource name by a; (semi colon) character.

-If there is more than one range parameter then the range 15 is modelled on the HTTP query string syntax. parameters are separated by a ; (semi colon) character.
+If there is more than one range parameter then the range parameters are separated by a; (semi colon) character.